j0elW88/AVL_Tree/README.md

-AVL_Tree is a DSA Project meant to intake Names and IDS and iterate them through a self-balancing tree able to evade numerous edge-cases or errors.
+AVL_Tree is a DSA Project that takes Names and GatorIDS and organizes them through a self-balancing tree able to evade numerous edge-cases or errors.

+Sample Input:

+insert "Sam Cooliage" 12345678